pablomgdev/cachivache2/README.md

 <p>Application that enables its users to upload images of the things they like, informing their friends about these preferences.
 This facilitates choosing appropriate gifts for special occasions, such as birthdays.</p>

 > [!NOTE]
 > This solution replaces <a href=https://github.com/pablomgdev/cachivache2-api>cachivache2-api</a>.
-Monorepo with all the artefacts needed (frontend, backend, etc).
+Now it iss a monorepo with all the artefacts needed (frontend, backend, etc).

 ## Why has this project been created?